wdconinc/practical-computing-for-scientists/README.md

 The second book introduces various numerical algorithms.
 It provides the connection between the algebra and calculus and the programming implementation.

+While excellent references and tutorials are available online, you must keep in mind, though, that programming is most certainly not merely a matter of finding online some code that appears to do the right thing and copying it into your project.
+References are useful if you know what you are looking for.
+Tutorials require that you read more than just a single paragraph.

 ## Python

-While I will not assume that you have experience in programming from scratch, I will assume that you know how to read programs and have a basic understand of various data types, loops and conditionals.
+I will not assume that you have experience in programming from scratch, but I will assume that you know how to read programs and have a basic understand of various data types, loops and conditionals.
+If this sounds like a high bar, don't be alarmed.

-Although much of what you will learn in this class will be useful independent of programming language, practical consideration force us to make a choice.
+Although much of what you will learn in this class will be useful independent of programming language, practical considerations force us to make a choice.
 We will be using python as the programming language for this course.

-If you wish to brush up your python knowledge or see what we are going to start from, I encourage you to take one of the many python tutorials online (e.g. https://www.datacamp.com/courses/intro-to-python-for-data-science).
-We will begin with fairly basic python and throughout the semester we will naturally start using more advanced concepts in python.

 Python has a few advantages:
 - Python is a general purpose programming language that is widely used in industry and at national and international research laboratories.